radhey24h/cloud-in-depth/aws-in-depth/Day-1-Cloud-Introduction/01-cloud-concepts.md

 - **Performance**: Can vary based on internet connection and provider.

 ### Use Cases
-- **Startups and Small Businesses**: Scale operations without large upfront costs.
+- **Start-ups and Small Businesses**: Scale operations without large upfront costs.
 - **Large Enterprises**: Handle fluctuating workloads and global operations efficiently.
 - **Development and Testing**: On-demand resources for testing and development.